 This class focuses on codes, prevention, and inspections.
 It covers the basic information required to complete a basic fire inspection and serves as an introduction to the codes and regulations that apply to building inspection.

 FIRE242 Rescue

-Prerequisites: FIRE101 and FIRE103
+Prerequisites: A "C-" or higher in FIRE101 and FIRE103

 Basic rescue techniques, tools, and equipment are covered in this class.
 Students will participate in auto extrication and high-angle rescue techniques.

 FIRE250 Fire Ground Operations